 Tie fabrics must be ironed using the correct temperatures.
 Check the tag on your tie to determine the fabric content.
-Silk and polyester ties need a cool iron, wool ties need a medium-hot setting, and cotton and linen ties need a hot iron.
+Silk and polyester ties need a cool iron, wool ties require a medium-hot setting, and cotton and linen ties can stand up to a hot iron.

-Begin on the wrong side, pressing lightly.
+Begin on the wrong side of the tie, pressing lightly.
 When you iron the front of the tie, use a thin cotton cloth between the tie and the iron.
-This pressing cloth will prevent scorch marks.
+This pressing cloth will prevent scorch marks and shiny streaks.
 Never iron a tie that has stains because the heat may permanently set the stain.

 If your tie is wrinkled and you don’t have an iron, hang the tie in a bathroom filled with steam.
-The steam will soften the fibers and reduce the wrinkles.Continue to 3 of 3 below.
+The steam will soften the fibers.
+Once the tie is slightly damp, place it under several books or a laptop to flatten out the wrinkles.Continue to 3 of 3 below.

 03 of 03

 Ties don't take up a great deal of space and you'll get many more years of wear if you store them properly and let them rest between wearings.

 - Ties can be hung with the suit they accessorize to make them easy to find each time you wear the suit.
 Hang the tie over the trousers so it is not touching the hanger.

 - Knitted or crocheted ties should be stored flat.
 Woven fabric ties can be rolled loosely around your hand and stored in a drawer or in a shallow covered storage box.
 Keep your valuable neckties out of sunlight.
 It will damage the color and weaken the fabric.